jwestfall69/tapto-neogeo-mv-ic/README.md

 ### MV-IC
-The original MV-IC should look like this<b>
+The original MV-IC should look like this<br>
 ![original mv-ic](images/mv-ic-original.jpg)

 Remove the 2 nuts/screws holding on the square plastic part that is used to guide the memory card into the PCMCIA slot.
 The 3d printed parts will replace this plastic piece.